Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Connecting a remote X client via SSH

-- Securing an X terminal over the Internet
+- Securing X terminal access via the Internet

 - X applications